 – extension cord and/or power strip – In case the outlet isn’t close to your bed or you have lots of electronics to charge.

-– essential oils – I had just gotten my oils a few days before I went into labor so I wasn’t really sure what all I could do with them.
-I used my lavender on a bad rash I had after delivery and some of the others on my feet to help with pain and to relax me.
+– essential oils – I had just gotten my oils a few days before I went into labor so I wasn’t really sure what all I could do with them but I did use them a little bit afterward.
 Next time I’ll know how to use them better and they will be a staple in my hospital bags.

 – Boppy pillow – It makes breastfeeding much easier (not that it’s easy) since you aren’t having to hold the baby up the whole time.

 – carseat – Duh.
 You can’t leave the hospital without one.

 – an empty bag – You will probably accumulate stuff while you’re at the hospital, so bring an empty bag (you can leave it in the car until you need it) to put all that random stuff in before you leave.

 – snacks for the nurses – Definitely not necessary, but we wanted to say “thank you” to the people who took care of us.
 We brought them a bag of snacks (granola bars, raisins, candy, etc.) *update from birth #2* sorry nurses and staff, I didn’t do this the second time around